KOMODO NATIONAL PARK

 for komodo dragons & diving

 The islands of the National Park are dry with little rainfall.
-Depending on the time of the year the mountains are yellow, green or brown.
-Some people find Rinca more appealing than Komodo island as there is more variety in landscape and animals.
+Depending on the time of the year the hills are yellow, green or brown.
+Some people find Rinca more appealing than Komodo

 For the most superb view: leave early morning from the harbour in Labuan Bajo, between 5.30 and 6.00 am.
 Enjoy the sunrise on your left side while heading for Padar island.
 Climb the hill and you have an overview of Padar itself and Komodo island.